 How does it work?

 Consider the process of natural carbon sequestration.
 Forests are burned, a volcano erupts or an animal exhales.
 Carbon dioxide (CO2) is released into the air.
 Plants then absorb this CO2 through a process called photosynthesis.
 The plant uses the CO2 for growth, until eventually it becomes stored in the soil as organic matter.
-At the same time, more atmospheric CO2 is mixing with rainwater to create carbonic acid.
-This dissolves rocks through a process called chemical weathering, and eventually reaches the ocean to be turned into carbonate minerals.1
+At the same time, more atmospheric CO2 is mixing with rainwater to create carbonic acid, which slowly dissolves rock through a process called chemical weathering.
+Eventually the dissolved rock reaches the ocean, effectively trapping the CO2 deep underwater.1

 The problem, however, is that some human activities mean we are now pumping out far more CO2 than can be sequestered at the natural rate.
 The outcome is rising global temperatures.
 Might it still be possible to re-establish the planet’s carbon sink?
 Cue artificial sequestration.